invertase/flutterfire_cli/README.md

 ```

 ### Default Flutter app

 A default Flutter app out of the box has three different build modes; debug, profile and release.
-If you wished, you can create a Firebase app for each one.
+If you wish, you can create a Firebase app for each one.

 Imagine you want a debug Firebase app configured for iOS, macOS, android & web, you could run the following: